 What are the specifications of your Lithium Batteries?

 You can see the specifications of each battery on its product page.
 Visit our Downloads page for other product info documents.

 How do I store the battery?

 In the case that you need to store your bike for a long period of time, you should disconnect the battery.
 If you’re storing the battery out of the bike just put it in a cool dry place and cover the terminals with tape to protect from accidental shorting of the positive and negative terminals.
-The battery can hold its charge for up to a year, but check it every 6 months.
+The battery can hold its charge for 6-8 months from a fully charged state, but you must check the state of charge every 4-5 months to ensure the battery is not over-discharging or it may be damaged.
 Do not leave a battery connected if you know you will not be riding for a long time.

 Is there a Warranty?

-Yes a “best in the business” 3 year warranty; please visit our Warranty page to learn more.
+Yes a “best in the business” 3 year warranty for powersports batteries and 5-year warranty for automotive; please visit our Warranty page to learn more.